lpil/dogma/docs/rules.md

 ## WindowsLineEndings

-A rule that disallows any lines terminated with
+A rule that disallows any lines terminated with `\r\n`, the line terminator commonly used on the Windows operating system.

+The preferred line terminator is is the Unix style `\n`.

+If you are a Windows user you should be able to configure your editor to write files with Unix style `\n` line terminators.